 This is hands down one of the most unique gluten-free lasagna recipes out there!
 Butternut Squash Lasagna doesn’t contain pasta — the lasagna noodles are thin strips of butternut squash.
 Add to that some traditional lasagna ingredients and spiced, ground chicken, and you’ve got one super delicious, hearty meal.I’m always in search of the perfect lasagna noodles — those that aren’t pasta, that is.
 Not only do I love unique gluten-free lasagna recipes like this, but it will also be perfect for my son with Celiac Disease.

-I love finding new ways to separate layers of delicious sauce and melting cheese in a unique, gluten-free way.
-With two gluten-free eaters in my house, I think this way about a lot of foods I prepare.
+I love finding new ways to separate layers of delicious sauce and melting cheese in a unique, fun, gluten-free way.
+With a gluten-free eater in my house, I think this way about a lot of foods I prepare.

 P.S.
 Please don’t be daunted by the lengthy recipe — this is a great weekend cooking project, and worth the time!

 The butternut squash portion of this recipe is most efficiently done with the use of a Mandoline.
 Though if you don't have one, with a little more effort, it can easily be done with a knife.
 (See instruction no. 1, under the butternut squash portion below.)

 - 2 cups thinly sliced red onion

 - 4 cups part-skim ricotta cheese